tastypackets/basic-work-queue/README.md

 The queue methods all return `false` if the queue is frozen, so handling of individual operations / retrying an operation should be done based on the response from the method not using the call back.

-The project is documented with jsdoc and all the documentation can be found on the github page here.
+The project is documented with jsdoc and all the documentation can be found on the github page: https://tastypackets.github.io/basic-queue/

 # Setup